EdwinVW/iot-edge-demos/README.md

 	- Make sure you enable *Admin user-access* to the registry.
 	- Choose the *Basic* SKU.
 3. Create an **IoT Hub** in Azure.
-	- Make sure you choose the *F1: Free* tier to enable IoT Edge.
-If you want to be able to send more than 8000 messages per day, choose the *S1: Standard* tier.
+	- Choose the *S1: Standard* tier to enable the IoT Edge feature.
+You can also choose the *F1: Free* tier, but this allows you to send a maximum of 8000 messages per day.
+For this workshop, this is probably enough.
+But if you wantexperiment some more with the solution, choose the *S1* tier.
 4. Create a **simulated edge device VM** in Azure.
 	- Search *IoT Edge on Ubuntu* in the Azure Marketplace.
 You will find a template for VM with Ubuntu 16.04 LTS with the IoT Edge runtime pre-installed.
 	- Create a VM based on this template.